bushrafatimakhan30/Coca---Cola-Sales-Analysis-and-Visualisation/README.md

-This dashboard shows some inights from the sales data provided by thr Foods and Beverage Giant Coca- Cola.
+This dashboard shows some insights from the sales data provided by the Food and Beverage Giant Coca- Cola.
 # Key Insights:
 1) Total Sales of 8.21M Beverages of Coca- Cola and its subsidiaries worth $164M was succesfully targeted in the year 2022.
 2) Sales Performance metrics like total sales, orders, units sold and average sales per day are shown.